fy0d-0r/bug_bounty_notes/vulnerabilities/sql-injection.md

 mysql> drop database school_db;
 ```

-## Creating a Page that will update the database from post parameter and then extract data from the database
+## Creating a page that will insert data through GET parameter, select data by POST parameter

 ### Configuring the Database